Delta Air Lines Flight 191: Crash

-Postcrash response
+Post-crash response

 All airport fire and emergency units were alerted within one minute of the crash.
 Forty-five seconds after first being alerted, three fire trucks from the airport's fire station No. 3 arrived at the crash and began fighting the fire.
 Additional units from fire stations No. 1 and No. 2 arrived within five minutes, and despite high wind gusts and heavy rain, the fire was mostly under control within 10 minutes after the alert was sounded.

 The first paramedics arrived within five minutes of the crash and immediately established triage stations.
 In later testimony to NTSB officials, on-site EMTs estimated that without the on-scene triage procedures, at least half of the surviving passengers would have died.
 Most of the survivors of Flight 191 were located in the aircraft's rear smoking section, which broke free from the main fuselage when the aircraft hit the water tanks.
 Authorities transported most of the survivors to Parkland Memorial Hospital.

-The cockpit and passenger section forward of seat row 34 had been completely fragmented by impact with the water tanks and postcrash fires; all but eight of the occupants in this section were killed.
+The cockpit and passenger section forward of seat row 34 had been completely fragmented by impact with the water tanks and post-crash fires; all but eight of the occupants in this section were killed.
 The remainder of the surviving passengers and crew were in the rear cabin and tail section, which separated relatively intact and landed on its side in an open field, and most of these were in the center and right portions of the fuselage from seat row 40 rearwards.
 Overall, the disintegration of the Tristar was so extensive that the NTSB investigation was quite difficult.
 Survivors reported that fire broke out in the cabin prior to hitting the tanks and began spreading through the aircraft's interior, which is consistent with the right wing's collision with the light pole and fuel tank ignition.
 Some of the people in the tail section were unable to free themselves due to injuries, so rescue crews had to extricate them.
 Most survivors were also soaked with jet fuel, further adding to the difficulty of exiting the wreckage.

 Two of the passengers who initially survived the crash died more than 30 days later.
 On the ground, an airline employee who assisted in rescuing survivors was hospitalized overnight for chest and arm pain.
 The crash ultimately killed 137 people, including 128 of the 152 passengers and eight of the 11 crew (including all three flight crew members), and the driver of the car.

-Delta Air Lines Flight 191 has the second-highest death toll of any aviation accident involving a Lockheed L-1011 anywhere in the world, after Saudia Flight 163.
+Delta Air Lines Flight 191 has the second-highest death toll of any aviation accident involving a Lockheed L-1011 anywhere in the world, after Saudia Flight 163, which killed 301.